Western Animation: Woody Woodpecker aka: The Woody Woodpecker Show

 Canon Immigrants: Knothead and Splinter, Woody's nephew and niece respectively, originally appeared in an old Woody Woodpecker comic book for several issues, but were later brought into the cartoons as time went on.

-Or rather, the early prototypes of Bugs Bunny from the shorts "Porky's Hare Hunt" and "Hare-Um Scare-Um", both of which were directed by Ben Hardaway.
-The rabbit in the shorts even uses a laugh almost identical to Woody's. (albiet lower pitched, even though Woody was initially voiced by the same guy who voiced those bunnies.)
+Captain Ersatz: Woody was (initially) one of the early Daffy Duck, and the "prototypes" of Bugs Bunny from the shorts "Porky's Hare Hunt" and "Hare-Um Scare-Um", both of which were directed by Ben Hardaway.
+The rabbit in the shorts not only shares the same actor as Bugs and Daffy, but even uses a laugh almost identical to Woody's, albeit not sped up.

 Buzz Buzzard, a character director Dick Lundy added to the Woody cartoons shortly after his arrival at Lantz's studio, seems to be one of Ben Buzzard, a character Dick Lundy made for the short "The Flying Jalopy", a Donald Duck cartoon Lundy worked on when he was at Disney.